bZxNetwork/bzx.network_website/collections/_posts/2020-06-03-shipping-mainfest-may.markdown

 [To read all of the conditions, please see our Presale Retrospective](https://bzx.network/blog/presale-retrospective)

+As we mentioned, the development team has been working on a testnet for internal development purposes.
+The testnet is currently deployed on Kovan and the team is doing internal testing and final dev work in order to start the audits.

 ## bZx in the World

 Congratulations to the Akropolis team on launching Pensify, a simplified pension fund, as their submission to the ETHGlobal Hack Money hackathon!
 Pensify builds on a number of DeFi legos, including the bZx protocol, MakerDAO, Uniswap, and Portis.